sejnub/ha-prometheus-stack/temp.md

 "Source → Extracted": Compare source files with extracted files "Runtime → Extracted": For normal files, compare container files with extracted files.
 For generated files (like alertmanager.yml), compare what would be generated from options.json with extracted files.

+The script is meant to report no changes if no manual changes happended.
+But any manual change to any of the three versions (source, runtime, extracted) has to be reported.